CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

       name: sample_2mb_file
     - uri: https://file-examples.com/wp-content/uploads/2017/02/zip_5MB.zip
       name: sample_5mb_file
-  # intervale in seconds at which the updater runs
+  # intervals in seconds at which the updater runs
   update_interval_seconds: 300
   # Should the downloaded files be used to create signatures in the system
   generates_signatures: false